ibm-cloud-docs/satellite/direct-link-tutorial.md

 {: toc-services="satellite, containers, dl"}
 {: toc-completion-time="2h"}

-Use a secure {{site.data.keyword.cloud_notm}} connection for {{site.data.keyword.satelliteshort}} Link communications between your services running in a {{site.data.keyword.satelliteshort}} location and {{site.data.keyword.cloud_notm}}.
-Learn how to set up a direct link connection for hybrid cloud environments.
+Use a secure {{site.data.keyword.cloud_notm}} connection for {{site.data.keyword.satelliteshort}} Link communications between your services running in a.
 {: shortdesc}

 The following steps are deprecated.
 For the latest steps, see [Connecting to IBM Cloud via the private network by using Satellite Connector and Direct Link 2.0](/docs/satellite?topic=satellite-direct-link-vpe).